 - 17.1 We may share personal data that we hold about data subjects, and without their consent, with other organisations.
-Such organisations include the Department for Education, [and / or Education and Skills Funding Agency "ESFA"], Ofsted, health authorities and professionals, the Local Authority, examination bodies, other schools, and other organisations where we have a lawful basis for doing so. - 17.2 The School will inform data subjects of any sharing of their personal data unless we are not legally required to do so, for example, where personal data is shared with the police in the investigation of a criminal offence. - 17.3 In some circumstances, we will not share safeguarding information.
-Please refer to our Safeguarding Policy. - 17.4 Further detail is provided in our Schedule of Processing Activities.
+Such organisations include the Department for Education, [and / or Education and Skills Funding Agency "ESFA"], Ofsted, health authorities and professionals, the Local Authority, examination bodies, other schools, and other organisations where we have a lawful basis for doing so. - 17.2 The school will inform data subjects of any sharing of their personal data unless we are not legally required to do so, for example, where personal data is shared with the police in the investigation of a criminal offence. - 17.3 In some circumstances, we will not share safeguarding information.
+Please refer to our Safeguarding Policy. - 17.4 Where a disciplinary process is underway, personal data including CCTV images could be shared with the investigator, the disciplinary Committee (and any appeal Committee) and any member of staff under this process. - 17.5 Further detail is provided in our Schedule of Processing Activities.